 Is feeling jealous of the baby a sign of paternal postpartum depression?

 It can be one thread of it, but jealousy alone isn't depression.
-About 10.4% of new fathers develop postpartum depression (Paulson & Bazemore, JAMA, 2010), and it peaks around 3–6 months.
+Paternal postpartum depression is real, affecting roughly 8–10% of new fathers and peaking around 3–6 months (Rao et al., 2020).
 If jealousy hardens into constant resentment, numbness, or hopelessness lasting two weeks or more, talk to a professional.

 Will the jealousy go away on its own?